Modern Slavery Statement 2023

 Based on published country risk profiles e.g., for corruption5 and modern slavery6, we conduct business partner due diligences.
 Depending on the risk-level a respective due diligence reveals, Vetter defines appropriate prerequisites and measures for a possible collaboration with a business partner to mitigate the identified risks and consistently enforces them.

 Vetter is fully committed to respect human rights.
 Complying with the German Act on Corporate Due Diligence Obligations in Supply Chains coming into force on January 1, 2023.
 By applying a risk-based approach, Vetter conducted a risk analysis within its own operations as well as within its global supply chain.
 In a first step specific focus was laid on abstract country related and industry related risk.
 Suppliers with an identified risk were assessed in a second step with specific focus on possible violations of human rights and/or the environment.
-The results were incorporated into Vetter’s selection and supplier management processes and form the basis for the description of appropriate, preventive and responsive measures (Vetter’s Policy Statement on its human rights strategy).
+The results were incorporated into Vetter’s selection and supplier management processes and form the basis for the description of appropriate, preventive and responsive measures (Vetter’s Declaration of Principles on Respect for Human Rights).
 Vetter is aware that the implementation of measures to mitigate the risk of violations of human rights along its supply chain is an ongoing process.
 Therefore, Vetter keeps continuously monitoring the respective risks and continues to further develop its risk management system.

 3. Accountability Standards